angular/angular-cli/docs/documentation/generate/directive.md

 `ng generate directive [name]` generates a directive

 ## Options
+`--app` Specifies app name or index to use.

+`--export` Specifies if declaring module exports the component.

-`--flat` flag to indicate if a dir is created
+`--flat` Flag to indicate if a dir is created.

+`--module` (`-m`) Allows specification of the declaring module.

-`--prefix` specifies whether to use the prefix
+`--prefix` Specifies whether to use the prefix.

+`--skip-import` Allows for skipping the module import.

-`--spec` specifies if a spec file is generated
+`--spec` Specifies if a spec file is generated.

-`--skip-import` allows for skipping the module import

-`--module` (`-m`) allows specification of the declaring module

-`--export` specifies if declaring module exports the directive